 The Government is keen to introduce policies that will progressively liberalize Cannabis laws in keeping with public sentiment on the topic and aligning with other jurisdictions on the matter.
 A proposed policy sets out the framework of what a regulated Cannabis scheme might look like for Bermuda.
 It has been principally influenced by existing regulated Cannabis laws in other favourable jurisdictions such as Canada and small island nations in the Caribbean.

-On 6 September 2022, the UK Government elected not to ascent to the Cannabis Licensing Bill 2022 as drafted.
-The Government of Bermuda intends to continue to advance this initiative, within the full scope of its constitutional powers, in keeping with our 2020 General Election Platform commitment.
+The Attorney General responded that the Government of Bermuda intends to continue to advance this initiative, within the full scope of its constitutional powers, in keeping with our 2020 General Election Platform commitment.

 In parallel with the ERP, Bermuda will also continue to move forward with planned educational reforms and other social policy measures; assessing possible areas of tax and pension reform; as well as additional government initiatives to support the vibrancy of Bermuda’s international business sector.